KULeuvenNeuromechanics/PredSim/README.md

 - Predict a gait pattern resulting from a limited number of muscle synergies.
 - Predict gait with assistance from an ankle exoskeleton.
 - Run a sensitivity analysis.
+- Run simulations in batch on the VSC cluster.

 ### Required Settings